What is liposuction?

 Most liposuction procedures go ahead without incident and produce successful results.
 However, there are unfortunately some times when this isn’t the case.

-If you have recently undergone a cosmetic procedure and are not happy with the result, then you could be entitled to make a liposuction claim.
+If you have recently undergone a cosmetic procedure and are not happy with the result, including a related procedure like a ‘tummy tuck’, then you could be entitled to make a liposuction claim.
 If you feel that the surgery did not improve your procedure, or if you think that the procedure was carried out carelessly, then please contact us to discuss your complaint further.
 We are very happy to talk to you and offer our advice and observations.